Skip to main content

 Learn More

-Also known as Congenital Disorder of Glycosylation Type It
+Also known as congenital disorder of glycosylation type It

 A rare, multisystemic, inherited condition caused by an abnormal protein disrupting glycosylation.
 Symptoms manifest in infancy, including hypoglycemic seizures, hypotonia (low muscle tone), liver disease, motor developmental delay, failure to thrive, a cleft palate, cardiomyopathy, myopathy, muscle atrophy, rhabdomyolysis, exercise intolerance, and blood clots.